Kidepo Valley National Park – True African Wilderness

 The Ketebo or Mining is the Inhabitant’s farmers and hunters who lived in the area since 1800 before it was gazetted as a game reserve by the British colonial government in 1958.
 The purpose was both to protect the animals from hunting and to prevent further clearing of bush for tsetse fly control.
 The eviction of the resident people and the resultant famine, especially the Ketebo people who were forcefully relocated to other areas within Bira such as Napotpot, Kalo Kudo, Namosingo, Loriwo, and Naurkori in South Sudan, is cited in contemporary protected area management as an example of the unacceptable consequences of not taking community needs into account when designating reserves.
 The newly independent government of Uganda under Milton Obote converted the reserve into the Kidepo Valley National Park in 1962.
 The first chief warden of the park was Ian Ross, a Briton.
 In 1972, Paul Ssali, a Ugandan, replaced him.
 Their handover and training were the subjects of the 1974 American documentary film, “The Wild and the Brave”

-Activities & Attractions in Kidepo Valley National Park
+Activities & Attractions: Things to Do in Kidepo Valley National Park

 Narus Valley Game Drive;